gskbladez/PROGBOT_CODE_DUMP/README.md

 Generates an invite link for ProgBot.

 `roll`
 Rolls dice.
-Supports comments and basic NetBattlers macros.
+Supports comments and basic NetBattlers macros (i.e. $N6, $H6).

 `chip`
 Pulls up chip information.
 Can also be used to query chips by Category, Tag, or Source (i.e. ChitChat).